Fannon/mobo/lib/cli.md

---init              (i)     Creates a new raw project in the current directory --example hardware          Installs the "hardware" sample project --example shapes            Installs the "shapes" sample project
+--init              (i)     Creates a new raw project in the current directory --example hardware          Installs the "hardware" sample project --example hardware-yaml     Installs the "hardware" sample project, using YAML instead of JSON --example shapes            Installs the "shapes" sample project --example shapes-yaml       Installs the "shapes" sample project, using YAML instead of JSON

 --force             (-f)    Forces the upload of the complete model --run-through       (-r)    Skips watching the filesystem and serving the webapp